noahehall/theBookOfNoah/0current/languages/javascript/singlespa.md

 ### architecture

 - single-spa root config: renders the HTML page and the JS that registers applications; its only purpose is to startup the single-spa applications
+  - its really just the orchestrator for all the different micro MFE
   - root html shared by all single-spa applications
   - js that invokes `singleSpa.registerApplication()`
     - so it knows how and when to initiate, load, mount, and unmount each application